sjacob2019/Credit-Card-Fraud-Detection/README.md

 We first split the dataset and its labels into a training and testing set.
 The training set makes up 80% of our total dataset.

-Then, using the SMOTE algorithm, we improve the imbalance between fraudulent and legitimate data in our dataset by generating fraudulent data points until the number of fraudulent datapoints equals 20% the number of fraudulent data points in our training data.
+Then, using the SMOTE algorithm, we improve the imbalance between fraudulent and legitimate data in our dataset by generating fraudulent data points until the number of fraudulent datapoints equals 20% the number of legitimate data points in our training data.

 With the adjusted dataset, we then use SKLearn's RandomForestClassifier to train a model on our training data and labels.
 The hyperparameters used for the RandomForestClassifier included 100 trees, no max depth, and a minimum split of 2 samples.